 - AF is associated with an approximate doubling of the risk of premature death.

 - There may be implications for the patient's fitness to drive.
 Check with the Driver and Vehicle Licensing Agency (DVLA).

-- Atrial fibrillation (AF) is associated with reduced life expectancy in older patients.
+- AF is associated with reduced life expectancy in older patients.

 - People with AF have double the mortality and a five-fold higher risk of stroke than those without fibrillation.

 - Prognosis depends on the patient's underlying medical condition.

 - Any atrial arrhythmia can cause a tachycardia-induced cardiomyopathy.

 - Lip GY, Tse HF; Management of atrial fibrillation.
 Lancet.
 2007 Aug 18;370(9587):604-18.

 - Management of atrial fibrillation; NICE Clinical guideline (June 2014)